ChristianFigge/modulhandbuch2json/README.md

-Tool for extracting predefined text data from PDF documents specifically from "Modulhandbücher der Hochschule Bochum"
+Tool for extracting predefined text data from PDF documents, specifically from "Modulhandbücher der Hochschule Bochum"

 v02 - Work in progress